Microsoft is ditching the video game console wars. Here’s how

-In mid-2014, Satya Nadella, who had just become the chief executive of Microsoft, ushered the heads of the company’s gaming division into his fifth-floor office in Redmond, Washington.
+In mid-2014, Satya Nadella, who had just become the chief executive of Microsoft, ushered the heads of the company’s gaming division into his fifth-floor office in Redmond.

 The executives wanted Nadella to write a $2.5 billion check to buy Mojang, a Swedish company that produced a blocky, pixelated game called Minecraft.
 Nadella asked why Microsoft, which was being consistently outsmarted in the console business by Sony, should keep investing in video games.
 How, he said, did that fit with his vision for a company with a friendlier face that appealed to more consumers?